Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Model

-where $R_{\rm ts}$ is normalized to 10~pc.
+where $R_{\rm ts,1}$ is {the TS radius} normalized to 10~pc.
 Such a magnetic field is assumed spatially constant in the downstream.
-CRs are scattered of magnetic irregularities, such as Alfv{\' e}n waves.
+CRs are scattered off magnetic irregularities, such as Alfv{\' e}n waves.
 The associated diffusion coefficient is computed in the context of the quasi-linear theory as \citep{Blasi2013}

-where $v(p)$ is the particle velocity, $r_L$ is the Larmor radius, $l_c$ is the coherence length of the magnetic field and $\delta$ is the spectral index of the turbulence cascade.
-Notice that, the diffusion coefficient is assumed to scale as $r_L^2$ when $r_L \gtrsim l_c$~\citep{Subedi2017}.
-In this work, we mostly focus on $\delta=3/2$ as prescribed for magneto-hydrodynamical turbulence \citep{Kraichnan}.
-However, in Sec.~\ref{Subsub: analytic emax}, we develop our analytic discussion in the context of Bohm diffusion $\delta=1$ in order to provide some general upper limits on the maximum energy of accelerated particles.
+where $v(p)$ is the particle velocity, $r_L$ is the Larmor radius, $l_c$ is the coherence length of the magnetic field, and $\delta$ is the spectral index of the turbulence cascade.
+We highlight that the diffusion coefficient is assumed to scale as $r_L^2$ when $r_L \gtrsim l_c$~\citep{Subedi2017}.
+In this work, we mostly focused on $\delta=3/2$ as prescribed for magneto-hydrodynamical turbulence \citep{Kraichnan}.
+However, in Sect.~\ref{Subsub: analytic emax}, we develop our analytic discussion in the context of Bohm diffusion, $\delta=1,$ in order to provide some general upper limits to the maximum energy of accelerated particles.

-We solve Eq.~\eqref{Eq: transport} following the semi-analytic approach developed in \cite{Morlino2021,Peretti2022,Peretti2023}.
-This is based on solving separately Eq.~\eqref{Eq: transport} in the upstream and downstream regions and finally joining the two spatial solutions at the wind shock location.
-We refer the interested reader to the above mentioned works for additional information on the solving algorithm.
+We solve Eq.~\eqref{Eq: transport} following the semi-analytic approach developed in \cite{Morlino2021} and \cite{Peretti2022,Peretti2023}.
+This is based on solving Eq.~\eqref{Eq: transport} in the upstream and downstream regions separately and finally joining the two spatial solutions at the wind-shock location.
+We refer the interested reader to the above-mentioned works for additional information on the solving algorithm.

-As it is useful for a qualitative understanding we report the form of the solution at the wind TS:
+As it is useful for qualitative understanding, we report the form of the solution at the wind TS:

-where $s \approx 4 $ is the power-law index while the $\Gamma_i$ (i=1, 2) are two monotonic functions of momentum that set the maximum energy due to the finite size of the upstream and downstream regions.
-The normalization factor $C$ is computed assuming that the pressure of the accelerated particles is a fraction $\xi_{\rm CR} \lesssim 0.1$ of the wind ram pressure at the TS, so that the shock structure would not be modified by the CR pressure (test particle approximation).
-In general, for fixed $\xi_{\rm CR}$ faster winds favor higher cosmic-ray pressures at the TS.
-Clearly $\xi_{\rm CR}$ and the parameter $\eta$ in Eq.~\eqref{Eq: injection} are different parametrization of the same physical quantity.
-Hereafter, we limit our discussion in terms of $\xi_{\rm CR}$ as its meaning is more intuitive.
+where $s \approx 4 $ is the power-law index, while the $\Gamma_i$ (i=1, 2) are two monotonic functions of momentum that set the maximum energy due to the finite size of the upstream and downstream regions.
+The normalization factor $C$ is computed assuming that the pressure of the accelerated particles is a fraction $\xi_{\rm CR} \lesssim 0.1$ of the wind ram pressure at the TS so that the shock structure would not be modified by the CR pressure (test particle approximation).
+In general, for fixed $\xi_{\rm CR}$ faster winds {(with the same $\Dot{M}$)} favor higher cosmic-ray pressures at the TS.
+Clearly, $\xi_{\rm CR}$ and the parameter $\eta$ in Eq.~\eqref{Eq: injection} are different parametrizations of the same physical quantity.
+Hereafter, we limit our discussion to $\xi_{\rm CR}$ as its meaning is more intuitive.